All docs

 Option 2: Use your own BuiltWith API key

-If you are currently on paid plan (Starter, Explorer, Pro) you can use your own BuiltWith account within Clay through an API key.
+If you are currently on a paid plan, you can use your own BuiltWith account within Clay through an API key.

 To access your BuiltWith API key, you can head over to pro.builtwith.com to retrieve your API key.